HenryXi/big-data/hive/etc/Hive group by get last record.md

 with temp as(
     select id,max(timestamp) from A group by id
 )
-select * from A left join temp on A.id = temp.id and A.timestamp = temp.timestamp
+select A.* from A left join temp on A.id = temp.id and A.timestamp = temp.timestamp
 ```

 EOF